christopherfriberg/christopherfriberg/_pages/resume.md

 Gordon College, Wenham, MA

 B.A.
-Magna Cum Laude in Economics, minor in Computer Science (3.69 GPA) May 2010
+Magna Cum Laude in Economics, minor in Computer Science May 2010

 *****